 About The Gallery

-Calderwood Gallery has built an international following as a world-class resource for original French Art Deco (1910-1950) furniture by the most illustrious designers.
-Launched in 1982 by Janet and Gary Calderwood, joined some years later by their son, Chris Calderwood.
-The gallery has a vast inventory of original 20th Century Design by Ruhlmann, Arbus, Leleu, Dominique, Jallot, Dufrene, Follot, Subes, and their contemporaries from the first half of the 20th century through mid-century modern.
+Calderwood Gallery is a world-class resource for original French Art Deco (1910-1950) furniture by renowned designers.
+The gallery was founded in 1982 by Janet and Gary Calderwood, joined some years later by their son, Chris Calderwood.
+The gallery has a vast inventory of works by Ruhlmann, Dufrene, Jallot, Follot, Arbus, Leleu, Dominique, Sue et Mare, and their contemporaries from the first half of the 20th century through mid-century modern.

-In addition, Gary Calderwood, a classically trained photographer (he studied with two masters, Minor White and Ansel Adams and had a prior 15-year career as a commercial photographer), has collected photography for many years.
-Some of the gallery collection represents the visual history of the 20th Century.
+Gary Calderwood, also a classically trained photographer (he studied with two masters, Minor White and Ansel Adams and had a prior 15-year career as a commercial photographer), has collected photography for many years.
+And the Calderwood Gallery Photography inventory represents the visual history of the 20th Century.
 And much of it represents the emergence of photography as an art form.

-Calderwood Gallery was honored to recently be selected one of "The World's Best Antique Shops" by Judith Miller of the Telegraph UK.
+Calderwood Gallery was honored to be selected one of "The World's Best Antique Shops" by Judith Miller of the Telegraph UK.